bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 Maybe we can use this as an opportunity, this sort of, I've given you kind of a general hypothetical of how you approach review, but one thing that you're looking forward to doing now and looking forward to doing more in the coming years, reviewing the 324 and the associated code changes with that.
 And maybe just maybe just to set the stage before we jump into it.
-So currently, all data relayed on the Bitcoin peer-to-peer network is public and peers talk to each other over unencrypted connections and VIP324, its purpose is to solve that potential issue with the ability to have encrypted connections to your peers.
+So currently, all data relayed on the Bitcoin peer-to-peer network is public and peers talk to each other over unencrypted connections and BIP324, its purpose is to solve that potential issue with the ability to have encrypted connections to your peers.
-And so maybe we can dive into, maybe, you know, I think everybody would prefer encrypted communication over unencrypted, but maybe you can get into why in the Bitcoin network, what sorts of vulnerabilities or attacks are available as a result of not speaking to each other in unencrypted connection.
+I think everybody would prefer encrypted communication over unencrypted, but maybe you can get into why in the Bitcoin network, what sorts of vulnerabilities or attacks are available as a result of not speaking to each other in unencrypted connection.

 Sebastian Falbesoner: 00:23:56

 Yeah, intuitively when I talk about this with like friends or people, they say, okay, but it's a permissionless network anyway.
-Why do we even want to encrypt this if it ends up the transaction end up in a publicly available block anyways right and but it's here it's more about the metadata like even if you transact something then maybe just by watching the traffic, it could be inferred that you're the originator of a transaction, for example.
+Why do we even want to encrypt this if the transaction end up in a publicly available block anyways right and but it's here it's more about the metadata like even if you transact something then maybe just by watching the traffic, it could be inferred that you're the originator of a transaction, for example.
 So it's more about even hiding metadata rather than the public data itself.
 And right now, for example, it's trivial for ISPs to just detect also that you run a Bitcoin node, because all the packets, they start with the same network magic.
-And Therefore, it's just easy to passively detect that you run that.
+And therefore, it's just easy to passively detect that you run that.
 And the packages can also be pampered with.
 So what ISPs could also do, they could selectively just censor single transactions if they wanted to.
-And with the B324 we can even hide the fact that we run a Bitcoin node from the beginning, which is very nice, I think.
+And with the BIP324 we can even hide the fact that we run a Bitcoin node from the beginning, which is very nice, I think.

 Mike Schmidt: 00:25:15